scrapinghub/splash/docs/scripting-ref.rst

 This method differs from :ref:`splash-select` by returning the *all* elements in a table that match the specified selector.

+If the element cannot be found using the specified selector ``{}`` will be returned.
+If your selector is not a valid CSS selector an error will be raised.

 Example: select all ``<img />`` elements and get their ``src`` attributes